ShawnEvans77/ShawnEvans77/README.md

 ## Hi, I'm Shawn!

-Hi, I'm a CS grad looking for a job.
+I'm a CS grad looking for a job.
 Right now, I work as a tutor at Brooklyn College.
-I help young adults realize that they have the potential to be great engineers.
+I turn young adults into great engineers.

 Here's what I've been working on: